Before discussing “The Replication Of Circular DNA”, first we are going to give a short introduction to DNA.

 DNA has a double helical structure.
 It is a long polymer of nucleotides.
 The two helical chains of DNA are bound to each other by Hydrogen Bonds formed between nitrogen bases.
-The four bases found in DNA molecule are Adenine(A), Cytosine(C), Guanine(G), Thymine(T), where Adenine pairs with Thymine and Guanine pairs with Cytosine.
-The backbone of DNA is composed of alternating Phosphate group and Pentose (5 carbon) Sugar residues.
+The four bases found in DNA molecules are Adenine(A), Cytosine(C), Guanine(G), and Thymine(T), where Adenine pairs with Thymine and Guanine pairs with Cytosine.
+The backbone of DNA is composed of alternating Phosphate groups and Pentose (5-carbon) Sugar residues.

 What Is Circular DNA?

-- Eukaryotic Organisms: They have a well developed nucleus and other membrane bound cellular organelles in their cells such as mitochondria, chloroplast, lysosome, endoplasmic reticulum etc. Eukaryotic cells contain 80S ribosome.
-Example: human, plants, animals, fungi etc.
+- Eukaryotic Organisms: They have a well-developed nucleus and other membrane-bound cellular organelles in their cells such as mitochondria, chloroplast, lysosome, endoplasmic reticulum, etc. Eukaryotic cells contain 80S ribosomes.
+Examples: humans, plants, animals, fungi, etc.

-- Prokaryotic Organisms: Instead of a developed nucleus, they have a circular DNA.
-They are in lack of membrane bound cellular organelles.
-They contain 70S ribosome.
-Example: Bacteria, Archaea etc.
+- Prokaryotic Organisms: Instead of a developed nucleus, they have circular DNA.
+They are in lack membrane-bound cellular organelles.
+They contain 70S ribosomes.
+Example: Bacteria, Archaea, etc.

-Like eukaryotes, prokaryotic organisms also have double stranded DNA as their genetic material.
-But unlike eukaryotes, the DNA of prokaryotic cell is circular.
+Like eukaryotes, prokaryotic organisms also have double-stranded DNA as their genetic material.
+But unlike eukaryotes, the DNA of a prokaryotic cell is circular.
 This type of DNA forms a closed loop.
-This type of DNA can also be found in mitochondria and plastids of Eukaryotic cells that enables these organelles to divide independently.
+This type of DNA can also be found in mitochondria and plastids of Eukaryotic cells that enable these organelles to divide independently.

 Circular DNA Replication